Posted on 14.02.2017 |

-1. First off you need to find out if your skin is dehydrated or dry.
+1. Firstly you'll need to find out if your skin is dehydrated or dry.
 A dry skin lacks oil and a dehydrated skin lacks water.
 If you don't know the difference, you can't treat the problem.
-A dry skin will generally be quite flaky and possibly itchy whereas a dehydrated skin will show as fine lines when the skin is gently pinched or pressed.
+A dry skin will generally be quite flaky and possibly itchy whereas a dehydrated skin will show fine lines when the skin is gently pinched or pressed.

 Top Tip: This can take a bit of trial and error but rather than chuck products away, an oil-based serum is perfect for mixing or layering with a cream that isn't rich enough for you.

 3. Exfoliate.
 You're going to have to get rid of those clogging skin cells if you want your products to work effectively.
 If your skin is sensitive, there are plenty of gentle face scrubs to choose from.
 Avoid scrubs with nut or kernel shell particles as these tend to be rather abrasive and obviously steer well clear of the ones with the dreaded plastic microbeads!